Last Updated on 11/22/2023 by Glynn Willard

 It will elevate the pH and soften the contents.
 That measurement is haphazard.
 In other words, just dump some of the box down the toilet.

-Also, before dumping, add additional water to the black tank to increase the output pressure.
+Also, right before dumping, add additional water to the black tank to increase the output pressure.

-That should help minimize the risk if someone accidentally placed regular toilet paper in the black tank.
+That should help minimize the risk if someone accidentally places regular toilet paper in the black tank.

 Wrapping Up RV Toilet Paper